geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

 ### DataStore Initialization

 Geotools uses a ```SimpleFeatureType``` to represent the schema for a feature source.
-We can easily create a schema for the GDELT feature type using the DataUtilities class.
-The schema string is a comma separated list of `<ATTRIBUTE_NAME>:<ATTRIBUTE_CLASSNAME>`, e.g. "lat:Integer".
+We can easily create a schema for the OSM feature type using the DataUtilities class.
+The schema string is a comma separated list of `<ATTRIBUTE_NAME>:<ATTRIBUTE_CLASSNAME>`, e.g. "&#42;geom:Point:srid=4326".
-Specify the default geometry attribute with an asterisk, e.g. "&#42;geom:Point:srid=4326".

 {% highlight java linenos %}
-static List<String> attributes = Lists.newArrayList(
-            "lat:Integer",
-            "lon:Integer",
-            "&#42;geom:Point:srid=4326"
-            );
-String spec = Joiner.on(",").join(attributes);
-SimpleFeatureType featureType = DataUtilities.createType(name, spec);
+SimpleFeatureType featureType = DataUtilities.createType(featureName, "geom:Point:srid=4326");
 {% endhighlight %}

 Finally, we create the new feature type in GeoMesa as follows.